-In February 2023, the Board directed staff to integrate water resources, climate considerations, and financial planning into a Climate Adaptation Master Plan for Water (CAMP4W).
-In October 2023, the Board chartered a Joint Task Force of Board Members and Member Agency Managers to facilitate the development of CAMP4W in a timely and transparent process.
+In February 2023, the Board directed staff to integrate water resources, climate considerations, and financial planning into a Climate Adaptation Master Plan for Water (CAMP4W) and in October 2023, chartered a Joint Task Force of Board Members and Member Agency Managers to facilitate the development of CAMP4W in a timely and transparent process.
 Rooted in adaptability, Metropolitan's CAMP4W, through its implementation, will facilitate Metropolitan's continued reliability and resilience in the face of change and uncertainty while responding to real-world conditions, course correcting as needed, and achieving its core mission to provide safe, reliable water to its member agencies.

 CAMP4W comprises multiple components which together form a living master planning program.
-This item presents the CAMP4W Five-Year Implementation Strategy, which both culminates the initial planning phase and sets forth a critical path towards implementing and institutionalizing climate adaptation at Metropolitan over the next five years.
-The components of the CAMP4W Implementation Strategy include the Background and Purpose, Assessed Vulnerabilities and Needs, Time-Bound Targets, Policy Framework, Climate Decision-Making Framework, and a set of Implementation Timelines.
-The timelines include projected board decision points for water, energy, and infrastructure projects and programs to comprehensively prepare the Board and member agencies for anticipated CAMP4W assessments and decisions.
-These timelines are iterative and subject to change based on evolving information and adaptation needs, and progress will be reported annually in the CAMP4W Annual Reports.
-The recommended action is limited to approving the above-described process.
-Recommendations for action on specific investments will be brought to the Board separately, when and as appropriate.
+This item presents the first several sections of the Draft CAMP4W Implementation Strategy, which both culminates the initial planning phase and sets forth a critical path towards implementing and institutionalizing climate adaptation at Metropolitan over the next five years.
+The components of today's Draft CAMP4W Implementation Strategy include the Background and Purpose, Assessed Vulnerabilities and Needs, Time-Bound Targets, Policy Framework, and the Climate Decision-Making Framework.
+Staff is in the process of developing, and will include in the next Draft, descriptions of anticipated projects, programs, and initiatives and a defined set of new and ongoing tasks with an achievable timeline, the progress of which will be reported annually through the CAMP4W Annual Report.
+Timelines will also include projected board decision points for water, energy, and infrastructure projects and programs to comprehensively prepare the Board and member agencies for anticipated CAMP4W Task Force on February 26, 2025.